DHP-stottepakke/pages/pages/dmp_knowledge_base/difficult_faq.md

 <!--- ### Who can quality-control my DMP? -->

 ### Where can a DMP be published?
-- [Zenodo](https://zenodo.org/) is an agnostic sharing platform which allows you to share files such as PDFs.
+- [Zenodo](https://zenodo.org/) is an agnostic research archive (operated by CERN) which allows you to share all sorts of research outputs including data managment plans.
 Zenodo also allows versioning and will create a DOI for your files.
-[GitHub](https://github.com/) is another option, and may be connected with Zenodo to generate a DOI for your repository

 ### I feel it is too much work to prepare my data for archiving in a domain specific archive